CSCI 532: Algorithms

 Project

 There are two types of projects (research projects and reading projects) as described below.
 PhD students and thesis-based MS students need to do a research project and courses-only MS students may do either a research or reading project.
-For both projects, you will have to write a report (due 2 Dec) and make a presentation to the class at the end of the semester.
+For both projects, you will have to write a report (due 07 May at 12:00 pm) and make a presentation to the class during the finals time slot (07 May at 12:00 pm).
 Don't hesitate to come talk to me about project/paper ideas.
 You will be graded based on quality of research (if applicable), quality of report writing, and quality of presentation.
 Per the collaboration policy, you can work in groups of up to two people.

 Late Policy